Share this article

 a hound sleeping on a heated dog bed underneath a white radiator

 As seasons change, so too do our daily doggo routines.
 Pet parents preparing for the cooler months and colder nights may wonder how to keep a dog warm at night.
-What are the best hacks and haves?
+What are the best hacks and must-haves?
 We could even backtrack and ask if dogs get cold at night.
 Well, yes!

 Pups are mammals, like us, and can become chilly dogs at nighttime and feel the cold more than us due to their higher body temperature (fun fact!).
 So, to find out how to maintain a warm dog, outside of our usual research, we’ve also reached out to our fur fabulous members!